Skip to content

 Installing OpenWrt on a Raspberry Pi 4B:

-The Pi 4B can boot from a USB device.
+The Pi 4B (and assumably later models) can boot from a USB device.
 If you're using an SD card some of these steps aren't necessary.
 You may also have to use a Raspbian live OS to make unique changes or updates.
 It's also suggested to use an external wireless adapter (ideally an ALFA card).
 Finally, this guide will walk through configuring a bridged AP, meant to replace an existing one.

 Wireless Card Limitations